COUNSELLING

 Freephone Samaritans on 116 123

-Visit the HSE Urgent Help page
+HSE Urgent Help

-Aoife Smith, Coordinator of Counselling Services
+Coordinator of Counselling Services

 Aoife Smith is a fully accredited humanistic integrative psychotherapist, working in private practice since 2008.
 She was also a specialist care representative in the healthcare industry for twenty years, during this time gaining invaluable experience working in chronic illness in the form of diabetes, respiratory diseases and pain management.
 These combined careers have given her a wide range of knowledge both medically and therapeutically allowing her to fully support our patients here at the Irish Kidney Association.